Nico-Shock/Switch-Jailbreaking-Toturial/README.md

 # Prepare and start RCM mode

-   1. switch off the Switch by holding down the power button for 3 seconds and selecting "Switch off" under Power options
+   1. turn off the Switch by holding down the power button for 3 seconds and selecting "Power Off" under Power options
    2. slide the RCM Jig into the right Joy-Con slot until it is properly seated
    3. press and hold the volume up button and the power button to activate RCM mode (first press and hold the volume up button and then the power button).